wiltacca/Portfolio/README.md

 * **Input:** HR dataset contains employee personal information, education background, past performance and more.
 * **Output:** Identified the employees most likely to get promoted.

-**REGRESSION CASE STUDY -** This project pertains to Airbnb wants to expand on travelling possibilities and present a more unique, personalized way of experiencing the world.
-Utilize all these features from the dataset to make predictions on the rental price of the listed properties.
+**REGRESSION CASE STUDY -** This project pertains to Airbnb wants to expand on travelling possibilities and present a more unique, personalised way of experiencing the world.
+Utilise all these features from the dataset to predict the rental price of the listed properties.

 ![alt text](Regression.png)